rvvincelli/rvvincelli.github.io/_posts/9999-10-10-kafka-spark-intro.md

 In a nutshell, Kafka is a producer-consumer system, the producer, identified by some ID, sends a message labeled with a topic to the broker, which gets in turn subscriptions from a consumer.
 You can of course have multiple instances for each of these three roles.
 The basic unity of parallelism in Kafka is the partition number for topic (`num.partitions`, configurable on the cluster); briefly, more partitions lead to more throughput as Kafka allows only one single thread to attach to a given partition.
 An important point is that the message set is totally ordered with respect to a partition only.
-See the documentation for more info.
+See the [documentation](http://kafka.apache.org/documentation.html) for more info.

 Here's a picture:

  1. the producer starts sending out messages under a certain topic
- 2. the cluster receives such messages and stores them in on of the partitions (the default partitions number is configurable, see above)
+ 2. the cluster receives such messages and stores them in one of the partitions (the default partitions number is configurable, see above)
- 3. a consumer connects to the cluster and asks the messages for a topic; as the server feeds the messages it keeps track of a counter, the *offset*, associated with the topic and the consumer group identifier
+ 3. a consumer connects to the cluster and asks for the messages for a topic; as the server feeds the messages it keeps track of a counter, the *offset*, associated with the topic and the consumer group identifier
  4. when a consumer connects, if an offset is available for its group, it is fed the messages from the known offset on; if not, `auto.offset.reset` in the consumer defines what to do (not exposed now)

 But let's check out a more complex scenario too, taking into account the particular Kafka protocol a little too.